liuwanfei/jekyll-now/about.md

 permalink: /about/
 ---

-A Data Scientist who enjoys learning A LOT!
-My cat Milo is my boss at home but I love him A LOT!!
+Work as a Data Scientist, LOVE my cat Milo & Enjoy travels a lot!

 ### More Information

-Hello World!
-Welcome to my blog!
+`Hello World!` Welcome to my github blog page!
 As a big fan of self-taught learning, I am very thrilled that I finally create a space to share my learning with you.
 I also plan to use this space to document my own journey in *Data Science* world.

 Enjoy!